 Gefahrenhinweise (EU): H226-H301-H310-H330-H319

 Flammable liquid and vapour.
 Toxic if swallowed.
 Fatal in contact with skin.
 Fatal if inhaled.
 Causes serious eye irritation.

-IF SWALLOWED: IF ON SKIN (or hair): Remove/Take off immediately all contaminated clothing.
+IF SWALLOWED: Immediately call a POISON CENTER/doctor IF ON SKIN (or hair): Remove/Take off immediately all contaminated clothing.
 Rinse skin with water/shower.
 IF INHALED: Remove to fresh air and keep at rest in a position comfortable for breathing.
 IF IN EYES: Rinse cautiously with water for several minutes.
 Remove contact lenses, if present and easy to do.
 Continue rinsing.
 Specific treatment is urgent (see label).
 Rinse mouth.
 Store locked up.
 Dispose of contents/container in accordance with local/regional/national/international regulations.